wgroeneveld/brainbaking/content/post/2020/06/designing-with-accessibility-in-mind.md

 ![](../contrast.jpg "The contrast ratio 4.58 is OK according to the standards.")

-Furthermore, also deliberately think about your font styling and sizing.
+Furthermore, deliberately think about your font styling and sizing.
 Fonts should have a `font-display: swap` CSS attribute to avoid flickering (or not rendering if a `.woff2` file fails to load).
 Since monitor resolutions are higher than ever, why should you be stuck with `font-size: 12px`?
 Don't use hard-coded `px` or `pt` but use relative `em` and `rem`, and keep "14pt" as a reference for desktop browsers.
 I detest websites that still have this incredibly small hard-to-read font that hurts even my eyes.

 ### 4. About images...
 Use `<figure/>`